codesandbox/codesandbox-client/packages/homepage/content/changelog/3-9-0/index.md

 - Fixed updating git changes after doing a sync
 - Fixed reloading the source sandbox after dealing with a sync
 - Several improvements to the new Dashboards
-- Toggle fullscreen view on safari
+- Toggle fullscreen view on Safari
 - Added env variable to SSE docs